 While you may be considering cost as a factor in choosing a program, you also need to consider whether it is accredited and whether it has good reviews.
 Only former clients can honestly tell you how the program worked for them and whether or not the staff was helpful, knowledgeable, and kind.
 Make sure you visit the center before you actually attend treatment.
 You want to ensure the facility is clean and hospitable.

 Detoxification (detox) is many times the first step to overcoming addiction.
 Our bodies can easily become dependent on the substances we consume.
 Caffeine is mildly addictive substance, and withdrawal of this drug can result in mild discomfort.
 However, more intensely addictive drugs can have severe withdrawal symptoms, including an uncontrollable craving for more of the substance.
 Symptoms can be both psychological and physical, and detox is best accomplished in a controlled environment, especially since some drug withdrawal can be life-threatening.
 A good treatment program will facilitate your recovery by helping you take the first step.
 These facilities will be medically managed, with trained staff who are experienced with the detoxification process.

 Does the treatment program offer any post-detox care?
 Great programs will have methods for reintegration into society, such as halfway houses or transitional living.
 Those who continue treatment are more likely to recover from addiction compared to those who experience brief treatment and immediately return to their previous circumstances.

 Ensure you give yourself the best chance for recovery.
 Talk to our staff at Turning Point to ask about our treatment programs.
-We are CARF accredited and have provided effective treatment at our many New Jersey locations for more than 43+ years.
+We are CARF (Commission on Accreditation of Rehabilitation Facilities) accredited and have provided effective treatment at our many New Jersey locations for more than 45+ years.
 You could be admitted within 24 hours of your first call.
 Contact us at (973) 380-0905 or send your information online to start a conversation with us today.